Harshithad9/travel-agency/README.md

 - **Destinations Page**: A list of popular travel destinations with details, images, and booking options.
 - **Booking Form**: A form for users to submit their booking details such as name, destination, and travel dates.
 - **Gallery**: A collection of images showcasing different travel destinations.
-- **Responsive Design**: The website is designed to be responsive, ensuring a good user experience across various devices (desktop, tablet, and mobile).
+- **Responsive Design**: The website is designed to be responsive, ensuring a good user experience.

 ## Technologies Used